a-meg-s/a-meg-s/README.md

 - 👋 Hi, I’m @a-meg-s
-- 👀 I’m interested in learning as many programming languages as possible before I start uni.
+- 👀 I’m interested in learning as many programming languages as possible as I start uni.
-- 🌱 I’m currently learning Python, but looking to start C as soon as I get my certificate for Python.
+- 🌱 I’m currently learning Java.
 - 💞️ I’m looking to collaborate on anything that'll help me get some experience :)
 - 📫 How to reach me:
             - best via email: codebymegan@gmail.com